Skip to Content

 Using EVM Trackers Standalone

-While the Pulsar suite provides a comprehensive solution with a UI (@tuwaio/nova-transactions) and a Zustand-based state store (@tuwaio/pulsar-core), its architecture is modular.
-This means you can use the low-level trackers (evmTracker, gelatoTracker, safeTracker) from @tuwaio/pulsar-evm directly, without installing or configuring the core state management store.
+While the Pulsar suite offers a full stack solution with a UI (@tuwaio/nova-transactions) and a Zustand-based state store (@tuwaio/pulsar-core), its architecture remains modular and flexible.
+This means you can utilize the low-level trackers (evmTracker, gelatoFetcher, safeFetcher) from @tuwaio/pulsar-evm directly, without installing or configuring the complete state management store.

-• You need tracking logic on the server-side, where a client-side store is unnecessary.
+• You require tracking on the server-side, where a client-centric store isn’t necessary.

 Why Use evmTracker?